 OK, so yesterday it was the clearest weather I ever saw, today the clouds hang definitely low, but it should also change back to the real weather quickly!
 But flight service can not confirm my hopes.
 It looks as if this weather will stay with us for a while.

-Happy people as we are, we enjoy MTV, talk about the good old days and have all the time in the world to write to our loved-ones left at home.
+Happy people that we are, we enjoy MTV, talk about the good old days, and have all the time in the world to write to our loved-ones left at home.
 We are still certain that it will be just a day that we can relax and it will do us good.

 but it’s dissipating and I get to show Griselda how neat it is to get to the same altitude…

 … of the clouds and then just drill a hole into them.

 Soon we leave the last clouds behind us and point the nose toward Las Vegas.
 Still around some mountains, but the general direction is the City of Blinking Lights.
 The trip back seems to be a lot shorter than the way up here.
 A bit over two and a half hours bring Griselda and her pilot into Las Vegas North Terminal for some food for trusty 08L and the people traveling with her.